BonsaiDen/Atarashii/readme.rst

 If you want to hack on **Atarashii** you can just clone the repo and then run ``./debug`` to start Atarashii.

-    Due to hardlinks in the CSS file the favorite/reply icons won't work until **Atarashii** has been installed with one of the above methods.

     Watch out if you clone the ``next`` branch, sometimes changes that get pushed up their can break stuff.